Marginal Cost Calculator

 How many units should I produce?

-Knowing how to calculate the marginal cost is the first step towards finding the best quantity to produce.
+Knowing how to calculate the marginal cost is the first step toward finding the best quantity to produce.
 The second step is to consider marginal revenue.
-This value is calculated similarly to marginal cost, but, instead of additional cost, it uses the additional revenue the extra unit produced, ΔTR:
+This value is calculated similarly to marginal cost, but instead of additional cost, it uses the additional revenue the extra unit produced, ΔTR:

 MR = ΔTR/ΔQ

 To find the perfect quantity, you have to find the value for which marginal cost, MC, will be equal to marginal revenue: